skip to content

 Place of burial

-It is an offence to bury a human body in a place that is not a currently authorised cemetery or natural burial ground [Burial and Cremation Act 2013 (SA) s 8].
+Apart from very limited exceptions, it is generally an offence to bury a human body in a place that is not an authorised cemetery or natural burial ground [s 8].

 Overseas burial